Excel VBA Round Function

 VBA Round Syntax: Round (Number, [Number of Digits After Decimal])

-In Excel VBA ROUND both the arguments are mandatory but in VBA Round second argument is optional.
+In excel both the arguments are mandatory but in VBA second argument is optional.

-In VBA if you ignore the second argument VBA takes the default argument as zero so we will get the whole number.
+In VBA if you ignore the second argument it takes the default argument as zero so we will get the whole number.

 This has been a guide to VBA Round Function.
-Here we learn how to use Round Function in Excel VBA (up or down) along with some practical examples and downloadable excel template.
+Here we learn how to use vba round function (up or down) along with some practical examples and downloadable excel template.
 Below are some useful excel articles related to VBA:-